Canada Energy Information

 GHG emissions reached 729 MtCO2eq (excluding LULUCF) in 2018 according to the national inventory.
 This is 2% below 2005 levels.
 Since 2013, emissions are relatively stable (around 700-730 MtCO2eq).

-The country submitted its NDC (Nationally Determined Contribution) in 2015, announcing a GHG reduction target of 30% in 2030 compared to 2005 levels.
-Compared to 1990 emission levels, the NDC target implies significant additional abatement policies.
+The country submitted its NDC (Nationally Determined Contribution) in 2015 and updated it in 2017, announcing a GHG reduction target of 30% in 2030 compared to 2005 levels.
 The fastest growing source of emissions in Canada is the exploitation of oil sands.

 Secured payment by